n01r1r/MegaFS/docs/FACE_DETECTION_OPTIONS.md

 **Use Cases**:
 - Large faces (>80% of image)
-- Fallback when BlazeFace fails
+- When reliability is more important than speed
-- When accuracy is more important than speed
+- Standard face detection scenarios

 ## Suggested Alternative Approaches